gyandeepsatija/Udacity_Projects/README.md

 # Udacity_Projects

-This repository contains the projects from two Udacity Nanodegrees namely, Robotics Software and Introduction to Self driving Cars.
+This repository contains the projects from the Udacity Robotics Software Engineer Nanodegree.